 Child contact arrangements

-If you are worried that your child is not safe with your ex-partner, please visit this link:
+If you are worried that your child is not safe with your ex-partner, please visit:

 The Council does not usually arrange access, custody, contact, or residence.
 Parents need to make safe choices that are best for their child.